heyjva/support/content/src/voice-pe/getting-started/connect-device-to-wifi.md

 ### Onboarding via Bluetooth

-If you don't wan't to use a phone and your Home Assistant has Bluetooth: either onboard Bluetooth, or an ESPHome device set up as a [Bluetooth proxy](https://esphome.io/projects/?type=bluetooth) and connected to Home Assistant.
+If you don't want to use a phone and your Home Assistant has Bluetooth: either onboard Bluetooth, or an ESPHome device set up as a [Bluetooth proxy](https://esphome.io/projects/?type=bluetooth) and connected to Home Assistant.

 ## To connect the device to your Wi-Fi and to Home Assistant